Vancouver Itineraries

 Handpicked tips from top-rated activities in Vancouver to help you make the most of your visit.

-Lunch at The Teahouse in Stanley Park
+Lunch: The Teahouse in Stanley Park — classic spot for groups

 "Ask for a large table or two pushed together — the Sandbar is used to groups and the host will accommodate when you mention 'group of 4–6'.Order a couple of shareable starters (calamari, oysters, seafood chowder) to keep costs manageable.If the patio is full, ask to sit in the window area for similar views and acoustic live-music vibes on weekends."